- Information on time management

 - Remaining time: remaining time required to complete the task (or for the member to complete their work)

-These different indicators can be modified.
-The other information are then automatically adjusted according to the modifications made.
+These different times can be modified.
+However, the other information are automatically adjusted according to the modifications made.

 - Total time: completed time added to the remaining time (if indicated), otherwise total of the initial times